stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/1_deploy_base_application_environment.md

 ### 1.0 Prepare Cloud9 workspace.

-In this first step you are going to provision a [Cloudformation](https://aws.amazon.com/cloudformation/) stack that builds a Cloud9 workspace along with the VPC for the sample application.
+In this first step you will provision a [Cloudformation](https://aws.amazon.com/cloudformation/) stack that builds a Cloud9 workspace along with the VPC for the sample application.
 This Cloud9 workspace will be used to execute the provisioning script of the sample application.
 You can choose the to deploy stack in one of the region below.

 1. Click on the link below to deploy the stack.
 This will take you to the Cloudformation console in your account.
 Use `walab-ops-base-resources` as the stack name, and take the default values for all options